Emma of Normandy: The Encomium Emmæ Reginae or Gesta Cnutonis Regis

 The Encomium is divided into three parts, the first of which deals with Sweyn Forkbeard and his conquest of England.
 The second focuses on Cnut and relates the defeat of "Princes" Æthelred (never named) and Edmund, Cnut's marriage to Emma (again, without mentioning she had been the wife of Æthelred), and Cnut's kingship.
-The third address the events after Cnut's death; Emma's involvement in the seizing of the royal treasury, and the treachery of Earl Godwin.
+The third addresses the events after Cnut's death; Emma's involvement in the seizing of the royal treasury, and the treachery of Earl Godwin.
 It begins by addressing Emma, "May our Lord Jesus Christ preserve you, O Queen, who excel all those of your sex in the amiability of your way of life."
 Emma is "the most distinguished woman of her time for delightful beauty and wisdom."

 Scholarly debate

 This flattery, writes Elizabeth M. Tyler, is "part of a deliberate attempt to intervene, on Emma's behalf, in the politics of the Anglo-Danish court," a connotation which an 11th-century audience would have understood.
 This proves to be a direct contrast to earlier evaluations of the text, such as the introduction to the 1998 reprint of Alistair Campbell's 1949 edition in which Simon Keynes remarks:

 Felice Lifshitz, in her seminal study of the Encomium comments: